alaTest Sites

 510 reviews

 alaTest has collected and analyzed 510 reviews of Sony Reader PRS-T2.
 The average rating for this product is 4.1/5, compared to an average rating of 4.3/5 for other products in the same category for all reviews.
-Reviewers are impressed by the size and screen.
-The portability and performance also get good feedback.
-Views about the reliability and price are different.
+People really like the size and screen.
+The portability and performance also get good views, but opinions about the reliability and price are different.

 usability, performance, portability, screen, size